 Statistics and Outcomes

 Seattle Children’s Neurosciences Center – which combines neurology and neurosurgery into a comprehensive program – consistently ranks among the best in the nation, according to U.S. News & World Report.
-We were ranked #1 in the Northwest in 2018, and among the top 10 nationwide.
+In 2019, we were the highest-ranked program for brain and spinal cord conditions in the Northwest.

 For many children we treat, care includes inpatient or outpatient rehabilitation services.
 See statistics and outcomes for our CARF-certified Rehabilitation Medicine program.